Keywords

 Beyond β-lactam resistance, the isolates harbored genes associated with resistance to several additional antimicrobial classes, including aminoglycosides, fluoroquinolones, sulfonamides, trimethoprim, and tetracyclines.
 This broad resistome highlights the accumulation of multiple resistance determinants within individual isolates and reflects the complex AMR burden present in the orthopaedic ward setting.

-Plasmid analysis showed a predominance of IncF-family replicons, which are frequently implicated in the dissemination of ESBL genes in E. coli.
-Additional plasmid types, including IncY, were also identified in a subset of isolates, indicating the involvement of diverse mobile genetic elements in the acquisition and spread of resistance determinants.
+Plasmid replicon analysis showed a predominance of IncF-family replicon markers, which are frequently implicated in the dissemination of ESBL genes in E. coli..
+Additional plasmid replicon markers, including IncY, were also identified in a subset of isolates, indicating the possible involvement of diverse mobile genetic elements in the acquisition and dissemination of resistance determinants.

 A cluster of isolates with zero SNP differences was identified, comprising isolates A55724, A55793, and A55798.
-These isolates were genetically indistinguishable at the core genome level ( Table 2), strongly indicating a recent transmission event or a common source.
-Such zero-distance clustering provides high-confidence evidence of direct or near-direct transmission within the clinical setting.
+These isolates were genetically indistinguishable at the core genome level ( Table 2), supporting recent shared ancestry, possible recent transmission, or a common-source exposure.
+However, in the absence of dense temporal, spatial, patient-contact, and environmental sampling data, direct or near-direct transmission cannot be confirmed from genomic similarity alone.

 | Isolate 1 | Isolate 2 | SNP Distance |